tarsil/cookiecutter-angular/README.md

 This cookiecutter aims only to speedup that same start with a given structure of folders.

+This cookiecutter offers functionalities such as connecting with JWT and more that can be reused as needed, don't feel compeled to use exactly like this.

 ## Table of Contents

 ---